jackyzha0/jackyzha0.github.io/content/thoughts/Materialism.md

 ## On why physicalism is a poor theory
 - "Physical" is not well-defined
+	- Attempts to define it make physicalism either false, empty, or non-naturalist (which is contrary to the original motivation for the thesis)
 - Hempel's Dilemma
 	- If we define “physical” as what contemporary physics tells us is the physical, then physicalism is likely to be false
 	- If we define “physical” by what the ideal, completed physics tells us is the physical, then physicalism is empty (because don’t know what that physics will be)